Mathematics, and Data

 - Co-Design to Advance Computing Frameworks

-Our Computational and Data Engineering group spans the range of mathematical modeling, software development, and data architectures.
-The group designs, tests, and applies mathematical models to chemical and material structures, creating simulations that improve material construction and performance.
-In the area of software and data architectures, our scientists and engineers design and manage data flows at scale, develop web portals to access data, create interactive data visualizations, and leverage hybrid data management architectures to create robust and efficient data solutions.
+The Software and Data Systems Engineering group tackles the challenges associated with scientific data management, software and architecture development, and cloud computing.
+The group designs analytical platforms and user access portals for large and small scale data sources and distributed teams.
+Our scientists and engineers design and manage data flows at scale, develop web portals to access data, create interactive data visualizations, and leverage hybrid data management architectures to create robust and efficient data solutions.

 Computational Mathematics Group

 Our Computational Mathematics group develops and enables innovative modeling and simulation methodologies that improve the understanding of complex systems.
-Our core capabilities include multi-scale and multi-fidelity approaches and uncertainty quantification for forward and inverse problems.
+Our core capabilities include multi-scale and multi-fidelity approaches, uncertainty quantification, scientific machine learning and discrete mathematics for forward and inverse problems.
 In collaboration with academia, the group has pioneered the concept of physics-informed, data-driven methods and their application to problems in challenging domains, such as subsurface transport and ice-sheet modeling.
 The group also leverages its modeling and simulation capabilities to develop digital twins that will guide the design and operation of next-generation energy storage systems.

 Data Sciences and Machine Intelligence Group